AndyA/fixed-sort/README.md

 //  ];
 ```

-Now Chapter 20 is in the right place and we can handle a lot more appendices than anyone should ever consider.

-## Using a fixedSort as a fallback comparator
+## Using a fixedSort as a Fallback Comparator

 You can pass a comparator function created by `fixedSort()` as a fallback.